 Messaging Only Account

-Someone who might be deaf or mute will not be able to use the voice feature of their phone.
+You might be deaf or mute will not be able to use the voice feature of your phone.
 And a data only plan will not work as well since numbers from data only plans are not valid phone numbers.
-A subscriber that can not hear will be able to turn Hearing Impairment on.
+If you can not hear will be able to turn Hearing Impairment on.
 Outgoing calls are turned off, and calling the number will get a message to contact the subscriber via RCS/SMS.
 This will assure that the subscriber can have their service without worrying about how to deal with incoming calls.
 As with any other subscriber that can hear, they will be given a standard telephone number that is not segregated in the reserved numbers.
 All government entities must support RCS/SMS services for this exact reason.

 International Calling